We work toward measurably better outcomes across five key result areas:

 2008 – The Brookings Institution presents GaFCP with an international Innovation Award sponsored through the Community Indicators Consortium for programs that effectively use information to drive change in their communities.

-2011 – Georgia Family Connection Partnership ventures out on a statewide listening tour.
-Representatives from GaFCP visited Collaboratives in all 159 counties to tap into their wisdom and local perspective before restructuring our technical assistance, resources, and identity.
+2011 – GaFCP ventures out on a statewide listening tour.
+Representatives visit Collaboratives in all 159 counties to tap into their wisdom and local perspective before restructuring our technical assistance, resources, and identity.

 2016 – Georgia Family Connection celebrates 25 years connecting and convening key community members committed to improving the well-being of children and families.
 Georgia Family Connection rebrands to strengthen the network’s messaging and visual identity as we embark on our second quarter century empowering our communities to craft local solutions based on local decisions.